He Doesn't Want A Relationship But Acts Like It: What It Means

 What does it mean when a guy doesn’t want to label a relationship?

-It could be a red flag for many reasons when a guy acts like a boyfriend but doesn’t want the title.
+It could be a red flag for many women when a guy acts like a boyfriend but doesn’t want the title.

-He could be keeping his options open to date, other people.
+He could be keeping his options open to date other women.
 He could be using you for financial or sexual reasons.
 He could like the relationship but doesn’t want to commit fully.

-Whatever the case may be, having an honest and firm discussion about your expectations for a relationship (as well as what might be holding him back) is a reasonable first step to take.
+Whatever the case may be, having an honest talk and firm discussion about your expectations for a relationship (as well as what might be holding him back) is a reasonable first step to take.
+So many women end up waiting and hoping things will happen, but clear communication can save you from heartbreak in the long run.

 Does a title matter in a relationship?

-Yes and no. If the title is important to you, and you have communicated your feelings about wanting a long-term, meaningful relationship, and being a girlfriend boyfriend is your end goal, then the title matters.
+Yes and no. If the title is important to you, and you have communicated your feelings about wanting a long-term, meaningful relationship, and being a girlfriend and boyfriend is your end goal, then the title matters.
+It shows responsibility and commitment.

-If he acts like a boyfriend but expects all the perks of a relationship without commitment, it could be a recipe for heartbreak.
+If he acts like a boyfriend but expects all the perks of a relationship without commitment, it could feel like a huge mistake and a recipe for heartbreak.

 What does no title mean in a relationship?